Navigating the Fourth Trimester: How to Build Relationship Resilience After Baby

 How do we share the load without keeping score?

 New parent relationship issues after a baby can sometimes signal a deeper need for support.
-Seek therapy if you or your partner experience:
+Consider therapy if you or your partner experience:

 Ongoing sadness, numbness, or irritability